Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Symptoms of kidney cancer can be caused by other less serious problems.
 Because of this, you will likely have some tests.
 Unlike most types of cancer, kidney cancer can often be diagnosed without a biopsy.
 A biopsy is when small pieces of tissue are taken and looked at with a microscope.
 Instead, you may have 1 or more of the following:

 Intravenous pyelogram (IVP)

-About half of all people with kidney cancer have blood in their urine.
+About 50% of all people with kidney cancer have blood in their urine.
 This can be found by doing a test called a urinalysis.
 For this test, a small sample of your urine is tested in a lab to see if it has blood.
-Your health care provider may do a special kind of urine test.
+Your healthcare provider may do a special kind of urine test.
 This test is called urine cytology.
 It checks for cancer cells in the urine.